syncfusion-content/xamarin-docs/Xamarin/SfSunburstChart/Drilldown.md

 # Drill-down

 The drill-down provides better visualization of hierarchy.
-Each level of the segments can be drilled down to virtualize a large set of data into the minimal views.
+Large set of data can be virtualized into minimal views.
+Each level of the segments can be drilled down.
 The sunburst chart provides animation along with the drill-down support.
-Toolbar can be enabled on drill-down that helps in performing zoom back and reset operations.
+Toolbar will be enabled on drill-down that helps in performing zoom back and reset operations.
 The drill-down can be enabled or disabled using the `Enable` property in the drill-down settings.

 I>  Double tapping the segment performs the drill-down operation.